-2.4.8 Site Based Workzone Traffic Management Designer (TMD)
+2.4.8 Site Based Workzone Traffic Management Designer (TMD) Refer to PROJECT SPECIFIC REQUIREMENTS in the RFT/RFQ.

 For complex urban or rural projects where specified in the contract, a site based Traffic Management Designer (TMD) shall be provided for the period of works when road users are guided by Temporary Traffic Management (TTM) on site.
 Such TTM guidance includes but is not limited to detours, lane closures, use of portable traffic control devices, pedestrian management, and all times when works are occurring under traffic.